libbyjenke/PlotEyeFix/README.md

 <h1>PlotEyeFix</h1>

 <b>PlotEyeFix</b> is an R package for visualizing eye tracking data.
 It produces plots of individual respondents' fixations on a stimulus screen, with color (red-blue) indicating the order of the fixations.
-The package allows users to indicate the number of respondents and number of trials that they want to plot.
+The package allows users to plot one or more trials.

 <h2>Installation</h2>
 You can install <b>PlotEyeFix</b> directly from GitHub using the <b>devtools</b> or <b>remotes</b> package.
 Once you have installed one of these packages, install <b>PlotEyeFix</b> from GitHub using: